China and US debt woes may dominate G7 finance chiefs' talks

-The conflicting goals come on top of vulnerabilities the G7 rich democracies face due to their heavily reliance on China, which is the world's second-largest economy and the second biggest external holder of U.S. debt.
+The conflicting goals come on top of vulnerabilities the G7-rich democracies face due to their heavy reliance on China, which is the world's second-largest economy and the second-biggest external holder of US debt.

-The heightening risk of a U.S. debt default, which could jolt financial markets already jittery after recent bank failures, will overshadow the three-day meeting kicking off on Thursday in the Japanese city of Niigata.
+The heightening risk of a US debt default, which could jolt financial markets already jittery after recent bank failures, will overshadow the three-day meeting kicking off on Thursday (May 11) in the Japanese city of Niigata.

 Other key themes to be discussed at this week's G7 gathering include ways to strengthen the global financial system, steps to prevent Russia from circumventing sanctions over its invasion of Ukraine, and global economic risks such as stubbornly high inflation, Japanese officials say.